outrigdev/outrig/aidocs/system.md

 ### Coding Guidelines

 - **Comments**: Avoid redundant comments (e.g., don't comment `runTask()` with `// runs the task`).
+- **Go Conventions**:
+    - Don't use custom enum types in Go.
+Instead, use string constants (e.g., `const StatusRunning = "running"` rather than creating a custom type like `type Status string`).
+    - Use string constants for status values, packet types, and other string-based enumerations.
 - **TypeScript Imports**:
     - Use `@/init` for imports from different parts of the project (configured in `tsconfig.json` as `"@/*": ["web/*"]`).
     - Prefer relative imports (`"./name"`) within the same or child directories.